Love took up the glass of Time, and turn'd it in his glowing hands;

 O the dreary, dreary moorland!
 O the barren, barren shore!

-We are busy working to bring Alfred Lord Tennyson's "Love took up the glass of Time" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Lord Tennyson's "Love took up the glass of Time" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Love took up the glass of Time" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.